|

 specialises in caricatures of media types, entertainers,

-has been described by industry experts and practitioners
+and has been described by industry experts and

 Just

-has also met and drawn many international political
+Tony has also met and drawn many international

 "The

-Sammy Davis Jnr., Bob Hope, Frank Sinatra, Nat King
+Jnr., Bob Hope, Frank Sinatra, Nat King Cole,

 Mick Jagger from the Rolling Stones.